Guides

 Your employer may offer one of two forfeiture-protection options:

 • Carryover: Up to $660 rolls into the next plan year automatically.
-This means you can safely over-contribute by up to $660 without risk.
+This means you can safely over-contribute by up to $660 without risk of losing those funds.

-• Grace period: An extra 2.5 months after your plan year ends to spend remaining funds.
+• Grace period: An extra 2.5 months after your plan year ends (until March 15 for calendar-year plans) to spend remaining funds.
 No dollar cap — the full balance carries into the grace period.

 Check with your HR department to see which option your plan offers.
 If you have a $660 carryover, you can be more aggressive with your contribution knowing that cushion exists.